so-cheep/microservices/libs/adapters/nestjs/README.md

  * are adequately provided in this module
  */
 export type UserApi = ApiWithExecutableKeys<
   // this is the shape of the api itself, can be either imported classes
   // or function definitions
   {
     Query: {
       User: UserQueryService
-  },
-  Command:{
+    }
+    Command: {
       User: UserCommandService
     }
     Event: {
       created: (user: User) => void
     }
   },
   // this is a union of the top level keys from the object which can be "executed",
-// meaning they can be awaited for a response
+  // meaning they can be awaited for a response 'Query' | 'Command'
-"Query" | "Command"
 >

 /**